Nicodc96/Nicodc96/README.md

 I'm a programming student, i'm 27 years old and i have been learning to code for the last 3 years.
 I start learned C language to know all about basic coding, then i learned about object oriented programming, basic front-end technologies and some back-end tools to build my own APIs.
 Now i'm still learning and improving my current skills, also searching my first job IT!

 * 🌍  I'm based in **Buenos Aires, Argentina**.
-* 🧠  I'm currently learning Node.js, Sequelize and Front-end tools on UTN Fra, Avellaneda.
+* 🧠  I'm currently learning Node.js and React 🚀
 * ✉️  You can contact me at [diaznicox96@gmail.com](mailto:diaznicox96@gmail.com)
 * 🧐  Dreaming to be a Senior Backend Developer
 * 💻  Always in search of new knowledge and tools